 Providing Access to the Golden Horseshoe Online Practice and Actual Tests for your county’s students

-Any 8th-grade student may take the Golden Horseshoe Test one time.
-This test is a competition.
-It is not a summative exam and it is not required.
-We will be using Webtop to administer the Golden Horseshoe Online Multiple Choice Test.
+All 8th grade students must take the Golden Horseshoe Test.
+This test is a competition, but also fulfills the social studies testing requirement pursuant to W.Va.
+State Code §18-2-9.
+It is not a summative exam.
+We will be using WebTop to administer the Golden Horseshoe Online Multiple Choice Test.
 Students who are not familiar with this platform become familiar with it by taking the weekly practice test.
 We request that all students test their usernames and passwords by January 31, 2022.

 Both home and private school students are eligible to take the test.
 All students must be registered using the Golden Horseshoe Registration form by February 11, 2022.
 The form must be filled out completely and correctly.
 If the form is not completely correct, the form will be returned and the student(s) will not be registered.

 Public school students do not need to be registered.
 To access the tests students will need a username and password for the WebTop.
 If students do not have the login information, it may be obtained through your building principal and/or county technology specialist.
 Your county technology specialist can provide you with a new or simplified login if you need one.